transferwise/tshuttle/docs/manpage.rst

 .. option:: --firewall

     (internal use only) run the firewall manager.
-This is the only part of :program:`sshuttle` that must run as root.
-If you start :program:`sshuttle` as a non-root user, it will automatically run ``sudo`` or ``su`` to start the firewall manager, but the core of :program:`sshuttle` still runs as a normal user.
+This is the only part of :program:`tshuttle` that must run as root.
+If you start :program:`tshuttle` as a non-root user, it will automatically run ``sudo`` or ``su`` to start the firewall manager, but the core of :program:`tshuttle` still runs as a normal user.

 .. option:: --hostwatch